Published: October 11, 2017

 The oratorio Messiah by George Frideric Handel (1685-1759), culminating in the famous Hallelujah Chorus, was first performed on this day in Dublin.
-It was commissioned by the Irish Government to raise money for hospitals and debtors’ prisons.
+It was commissioned by William Cavendish, 3rd Duke of Devonshire then serving as the Lord Lieutenant of Ireland, to raise money for hospitals and debtors’ prisons.

 The Dublin Journal had this to say: “Mr Handel’s Sacred Grand Oratorio, the Messiah, was performed at the New Musick Hall in Fishamble Street.
 Words are wanting to express the exquisite Delight it afforded to the admiring crowded audience.